bongomin256/Random-Recipe-Generator/README.md

 ## Description

 The goal of this project is to create a platform where the user can enter one ingredient and the application provides a random recipe with a picutre, the ingredients list, and a link to the directions of the recipe for the searched ingredient.
-There will also be a random gif provided based off the users input.
-The users search history will be kept in a list and will be displayed one the search is done.
+There will also be a random gif provided based off the user's input.
+The user's search history will be kept in a list and will be displayed once the search is done.
 The user can click on a previous search item to display the information again.
 Each search will be stored into local storage which allows the recipe to remain in the history if the page is reloaded.

 ## GitHub Repository and Page